-As a general rule, if this equipment cost less than $1,500 and can be bought off-the-shelf, then the NDIS considers it low-cost assistive technology.
+As a general rule, if this equipment costs less than $1500 and can be bought off-the-shelf, then the NDIS considers it to be low cost assistive technology.
 This falls under the Core support category Consumables, so you can buy it using your Core funding.

-If it costs more than $1500 it is regarded as NDIS assistive technology, which is a Capital Support.
+If the item costs more than $1500, it's regarded as NDIS assistive technology, which is a Capital support.

-What sort of technology can the NDIS fund?
+What sort of low cost assistive technology can the NDIS fund?

 iPads and Tablets: With many providers limiting their face-to-face sessions at the moment, iPads and tablets have become so popular that the NDIS has changed their rules around them.

 Apps: There are many smartphone apps out there to help people with disability.
-From text-to-speech apps for people with visual impairment, to apps that can assist people to communicate who are non-verbal, there’s thousands of apps out there that might support you in achieving your NDIS goals.
+From text-to-speech apps for people with visual impairment, to apps that can assist people to communicate who are non-verbal, there are thousands of apps in the market that could support you in achieving your NDIS goals.

 Headphones: Noise cancelling headphones can be useful for people with autism, by blocking out distracting background noise and even helping avoid sensory overload.

 Smartwatches: Smartwatches come loaded with many features that can make life easier for people with disability, including GPS, fall detection and heart rate monitoring.
 Even virtual wallets, which allow you to link your smartwatch to your bank account, can be really useful for mobility purposes.